-Adopting healthy eating habits can improve one’s relationship with food, and in households with children, it can help to teach kids about a balanced diet, proper portion sizes, and that healthy foods can be appealing and delicious.
-Paying attention to hunger and not emotion is also an important rule to follow.
+Adopting healthy eating habits can improve one’s relationship with food, and in households with children, it can help to teach kids about a balanced diet, proper portion sizes, and how healthy foods can be appealing and delicious.
+Paying attention to hunger and not eating based on emotion or boredom is also an important rule to follow.

-Around kids, parents should also stress a positive self-image, get kids outdoors and active, and never criticize anyone, including their children, for their body shape or size.
-Individuals should be advised to talk to their doctor if they have any concerns about food, the appearance of their body, or their thoughts regarding their appearance.
+Around kids, parents should also stress a positive self-image, get kids outdoors and active, and never criticize anyone for their body shape or size.
+Individuals should be advised to talk to their doctor if they have any concerns about food, the appearance of their body, or negative thoughts regarding their appearance.
 Reducing stress can also help to prevent eating disorders.

 - Preventing Eating Disorders: Prevention Strategies